-After training as a senior technician in electronics, he started as technical manager of Radio Campus Strasbourg.
-Besides the technical management of the radio, Philippe has provided numerous performances of recordings of interviews and concerts.
-In 1996 he joined the test / validation team of Alcatel's DECT telephony department to finalize a product range.
-In 1998 he joined the company Aztec Radiomedia.
-In particular, it manages the deployment of new display and positioning systems (RDS and DGPS technologies) for the CTS (Compagnie des Transports Strasbourgeois) buses.
-After the merger with Digigram, Philippe takes charge of technical support for Aztec Radiomedia equipment and in particular the IP2 range (IP network interfaces).
-In 2004 he joined the study/projects team of Alsace Audiovisual/IEC, a major audiovisual integrator.
-As a project manager for fixed installations, he designs and configures audiovisual systems (sound, video, lighting, automation) for theaters, museums or conference rooms.
-Philippe is since 2008 one of your interlocutors operational at CreaCast.
-Philippe is also one of the founding partners of CreaCast.
+After a training as a senior technician in electronics, Philippe becomes technical manager of Radio Campus Strasbourg where he ensures the technical management of the radio but also many services of recordings of interviews and concerts.
+In 1996 he joined the validation team of the DECT telephony department of Alcatel for the finalization of a new product range.
+In 1998 he joined Aztec Radiomedia, where he notably managed the deployment of new display and positioning systems (RDS and DGPS technologies) in the Compagnie des Transports Strasbourgeois buses.
+After the merger with Digigram, Philippe become the pre-sales support manager of Aztec Radiomedia equipment and in particular the IP2 range (network equipment).
+In 2004 he joined the projects unit of Alsace Audiovisuel / IEC.
+As a researcher for fixed installations, he designs and configures audiovisual systems (sound, video, lighting, automaton) for theaters, museums and conference rooms.
+Since 2008 Philippe has been one of your operational interlocutors at CreaCast.
+Philippe is also a founding partner of CreaCast.

 Eric started at Alcatel where he developed the audio part of the Webphone.
 He then joined Aztec Radiomedia in 2000 where he devoted himself to the development of audio functions on professional embedded products.
 Always at Aztec Radiomedia, Eric has assumed the development of functions for the direct decoding of FM radio signals.
 As a Linux and embedded systems specialist, now free lance ( www.systelio.com ), Eric ensures for CreaCast the development of the specific codecs and their remote administration system.